Asset categories

 Risk & Return Characteristics

-Cash Very Low 3-4% Inflation risk Excellent Interest taxed as income
+Cash Very Low 3-4% Excellent Interest -

 Fundamentals: earnings first, cycles second